Table of Contents Contents

 What you can earn as a day trader yearly in Canada ultimately depends on what you invest in, how much capital you choose to invest, what securities markets you work and how much research you choose to do.
 That being said, the average salary of a day trader in Canada is $67,995 which is higher than the income of an average Canadian which is $54,360.

 Many people think investing or becoming a day trader is a way to make money fast when, in reality, it takes a lot of knowledge and research to know which investments to purchase and sell, as well as keep track of the patterns to try and get the best return on your investment.
 Day traders make multiple investments and sales per day and watch the markets all the time.
-A lot of time and effort is involved just running any other type of business.
+A lot of time and effort is involved in just running any other type of business.
 You also need to start with some form of capital and carefully decide on moves to make in order to not lose that capital.

 Even with the time and research that’s required, being a successful day trader also involves a little bit of luck.
 It is impossible to make 100% accurate when day trading.
-Investments are unpredictable and sometimes unpredictable things happen.
+Investments are unpredictable, and sometimes unpredictable things happen.
 At some point, every trader loses something.
 The idea is to make smart investment decisions to reduce the risk of loss or be prepared for when it happens.

 When claiming your income on your taxes it can be slightly complicated on how your day trading capital gains are taxed.
 Capital gains are the amount you earn when you are selling securities for more than you paid.
 How you calculated the taxes on these depends on if the capital gains are considered to be business or investment income.